 Contact: Dr. Drew Gholson, 979-845-1461, email@example.com

-He said participants may bring well-water samples to the training for screening.
-The cost is $10 per sample, due when samples are turned in.
+He said participants may bring well-water samples to the training for screening at a cost of $10 per sample, due when they are turned in.
 Samples will be screened for nitrates, total dissolved solids and bacteria.

 Well owners who would like to have their well water sampled can pick up two sample containers from the AgriLife Extension offices in Bee County, 210 E. Corpus Christi St. in Beeville; Refugio County, 414 B N. Alamo St. in Refugio; Goliad County, Franklin Street Courthouse Annex in Goliad; and Karnes County, 115 N. Market St. in Karnes City.

-Bringing water samples to the training is not required, Gholson said, but those wanting to have water samples analyzed must attend.
+Gholson said bringing water samples to the training is not required, but those wanting to have water samples analyzed must attend.

 “The training is one of several being conducted statewide through the TWON project,” Gholson said.
-“The core content of this program is the same as other trainings, but the information is tailored to local water quality issues and aquifers,” Gholson said.
+“The core content of this program is the same as other trainings, but the information is tailored to local water quality issues and aquifers.”

 More than a million private water wells in Texas provide water to citizens in rural areas and increasingly to those living on small acreages at the growing rural-urban interface.
 Private well owners are independently responsible for monitoring the quality of their wells.